HGustavs/LenaSYS/backend-models/microservices/duggaSys services/Microservices.md

 __Include original service files:__ sessions.php, basic.php

-- __Session control:__ Checks if there is a user ID (uid) in the current session.
+- __Session check:__ Checks if there is a user ID (uid) in the current session.
 If there is an ID, it uses it.
 If not, it sets the user ID to "guest", meaning the user is not logged in.

 - __Logging:__ Collects information and logs a service event in the __'serviceLogEntries'__ table by using the __'logServiceEvent'__ function (defined in basic.php).
 It logs details like the operation type, course ID, course version, example name, section name, example ID, and timestamp.